 - a.
 Assess general water quality and weather. - b.
-Inspect venue for debris - c.
-Offsite venues must be checked against local operating procedures e.g. wind level cut offs by suitably qualified or experienced senior staff. - d.
-Check equipment including PPE, raft building equipment & first aid kit. - e.
-If offsite, follow all standard pre-departure procedures before leaving centre as detailed in the Offsite Management ACOP - f.
-On the water the operating area must be understood by all instructors. - g.
+Inspect venue for debris and suitable depth for falling in - a.
+Check equipment including PPE, raft building equipment & first aid kit. - b.
+On the water the operating area must be understood by all instructors. - c.
 Check all participants are appropriately dressed for the activity